Unify Cloud Service Terms

 - Include a statement, under penalty of perjury, that the information in the notification of copyright infringement is accurate and that the Claimant is authorized to act on behalf of the copyright owner.

-It is the goal of Unify to mitigate any interruptions of your use of Circuit while at the same time Unify wants to swiftly resolve potential violations of this AUP.
-Unify staff is dedicated to working with you in resolving potential violations, and are available via phone, ticket, forum, or email, as determined by the applicable Circuit Support Plan.
+It is Unify’s and your Contracting Party’s goal to mitigate any interruptions of your use of Unify Cloud Services while at the same time aiming at swiftly resolving potential violations of this AUP.
+Staff of Unify and your Contracting Party are dedicated to working with You in resolving potential violations, and are available via phone, ticket, forum, or email, as determined by the applicable Unify Cloud Services Support Plan.

-Unify reserves the right to block or remove any Circuit User Content if so required by Applicable Law, e.g. when Unify receives a take-down order from a court.
-Unify shall also follow any blocking or removal requirements issued by you through the Customer Contact.
-If a request for blocking or removal comes from a third party, Unify will, where legally feasible, first consult with you through the Customer Contact.
-You accept and acknowledge that in some countries, Applicable Law may require Unify to access your account, and inspect and possibly remove the Circuit User Content stored therein without first consulting with you.
+Unify at its own discretion or upon request by your Contracting Party reserves the right to block or remove any User Content if so required by Applicable Law, e.g. when Unify or your Contracting Party receive a take-down order from a court.
+Your Contracting Party shall also follow with Unify any blocking or removal requirements issued by You through the Customer Contact.
+If a request for blocking or removal comes from a third party, your Contracting Party will, where legally feasible, first consult with You through the Customer Contact.
+You accept and acknowledge that in some countries Applicable Law may require Unify or your Contracting Party to access your account, and inspect and possibly remove the User Content stored therein without first consulting with You.

 - Following receipt of a violation of the AUP, a ticket and message will be generated to provide the Customer Contact with information regarding the potential violation of the AUP.
 Usually, Unify will request further information or, in obvious cases, notify you of the potential violation and the required actions to resolve the issue.